MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 ## Filter editor

-Select **Edit filters**  on the grid page, to see the set of conditions in the current view.
-You can also add more conditions or remove conditions in filter data For more information, see https://docs.microsoft.com/en-us/powerapps/user/grid-filters-advanced >> Filter editor
+Use the filter edito on the grid page to see the set of conditions in the current view.
+You can also add more conditions or remove conditions in filter data For more information, see [Filter editor](grid-filters-advanced.md#filter-editor)

    > [!div class="mx-imgBorder"]
    > ![Select to edit the filters.](media/edit-filters.gif "Edit filters")